Murders Abroad Act 1817

 The Murders Abroad Act 1817 (57 Geo.
 3. c.
-53) was an Act of the Parliament of the United Kingdom of Great Britain and Ireland.
+53) was an act of the United Kingdom.
 It made it easier for a court to punish "murders or manslaughters committed in places not within His Majesty's dominions", and it received royal assent on 27 June 1817.
 The act specifically mentioned the Bay of Honduras, New Zealand, and Otaheite (an old name for Tahiti).

-Legislation
+Provisions

 The original (full) title was: "An Act for the more effectual Punishment of Murders and Manslaughters committed in Places not within His Majesty's Dominions."
 This was shortened to "The Murders Abroad Act, 1817" by the Short Titles Act 1896.
 The legislation was passed by Parliament in 1817, and reads in part as such:

-All murders and manslaughters committed or that shall be committed on land ... in the islands of New Zealand and Otaheite or within any other islands, countries or places not within his Majesty's dominions, nor subject to any European state or power, nor within the territory of the United States of America, by the master or crew of any British ship or vessel ... or by any person sailing therein or belonging thereto, or that shall have sailed in or belonged to and have quitted any British ship or vessel to live in any of the said islands countries or places ... may be tried, adjudged and punished ... in the same manner as if such offence or offences had been committed on the high seas.